pace-neutrons/Horace/documentation/user_docs/docs/user_guide/Interfacing_with_other_programs.rst

 In addition, you should also have the `Euphonic` Python package installed in the Python environment you have set up in Matlab.
 Please see details in the `Euphonic installation instructions <https://euphonic.readthedocs.io/en/stable/installation.html>`__.
-We recommend to use the Conda installation.
+We recommend using the Conda installation.

 On the `IDAaaS system <https://isis.analysis.stfc.ac.uk/>`__, you can access the pre-installed Euphonic Python environment using: